 In 2007, Justin and Dillon purchased a small farm in Northeastern Pennsylvania and started their family.
 Having been inspired by travel, they decided to recreate a model they had seen in Italy: a restaurant as an organic outgrowth of a working farm.
 Their vegetable farm, restaurant, and cooking classes began as a part-time effort, becoming a full-time commitment in 2014.

-Today at Old Tioga Farm, the Naylors raise vegetables on about an acre for their CSA and operate a small on-farm restaurant, seating 18 guests every Friday and Saturday evening.
+Today at Old Tioga Farm, the Naylors raise vegetables on about an acre for their CSA (Community Supported Agriculture) membership and operate a small on-farm restaurant, seating 18 guests each Friday and Saturday evening.
 Justin’s approach to both farming and cooking is the same: to produce the most nourishing and delicious food possible, food which is elegant but straightforward and lacking pretension.

 At the restaurant, Dillon manages the front of the house and is responsible for the ambiance and elegance of the dining rooms.
-She maintains a carefully curated musical playlist for the restaurant, enjoys the buzz and loves facilitating the fellowship that comes from sharing a meal in a memorable setting.
+She maintains a carefully curated musical playlist and loves facilitating the fellowship that comes from sharing a meal in a memorable setting.

 Justin teaches cooking both at the farm and also in Italy.
 Every March in Rome and every November in Bologna, he offers small groups of clients a week-long culinary adventure with daily cooking classes, restaurant meals, and cultural excursions.